PratypartyY2K/JavaScript-Projects/Movies-App/Movie-App.md

 ## Movie App using Public API

+### New things learnt
+**API Integration**

+ - list of movies
+ - movie info
+ - fav movie
+ - actors

-Using API and Data from API was totally new from me.
+Using API and using the data from API was totally new from me.
 Hence, I had to watch many videos before diving into this project.

 #### Resources used: